dxc-technology/com.servicemesh.agility.adapters.core.aws/README.md

-# com.servicemesh.agility.adapters.core.aws
+# Core AWS

-The com.servicemesh.agility.adapters.core.aws bundle is provided to aid in the development of a CSC Agility Platform&trade; adapter for Amazon Web Services&trade; (AWS).
+The Core AWS bundle is provided to aid in the development of a CSC Agility Platform&trade; adapter for Amazon Web Services&trade; (AWS).
 This bundle provides communications and utility functions for interacting with AWS via Query Requests.

-## core.aws Usage
+## Core AWS Usage
-The primary interfaces in core.aws for communications are:
+The primary interfaces in Core AWS for communications are:
 * com.servicemesh.agility.adapters.core.aws.AWSConnection
 * com.servicemesh.agility.adapters.core.aws.AWSEndpoint